Western University Profile

 Western’s University Student Council offers access to unlimited transportation around London to all full-time undergraduate students.
 The LTC Bus Pass is part of your student fees.

 Wellness in mind, body, and spirit is important to your success at university.
 Health and Wellness initiatives are staffed by trained service providers (family physicians, personal counsellors, registered nurses, psychologists, psychiatrists, and wellness educators).
-Below are some of the services available to you.
+The following are some of the services available to you.

 You can receive a wide array of health services through Student Health Services’ appointment-based clinic.
-You can receive medical care, allergy injections and immunizations, and more.
+You can receive medical care, allergy injections, immunizations and more.

-You can access free counselling services from a member of the clinic’s multidisciplinary team who includes psychiatrists, physician psychotherapists, and social workers to meet the varying needs of students.
-If you or a friend or colleague is feeling overwhelmed, confused, or unsure of your mental health state, please reach out to take steps to help yourself or help others.
+You can access free counselling services from a member of the clinic’s multidisciplinary team, which includes psychiatrists, physician psychotherapists and social workers to meet the varying needs of students.
+If you or a friend or colleague is feeling overwhelmed, confused or unsure of your mental health state, please reach out to take steps to help yourself or others.

 Psychological Services at the Student Development Centre, part of Student Experience, helps students meet personal, social and academic goals through both individual and group counselling.
 Our team of experts assist students dealing with a range of issues.

 The Wellness Education Centre is a central hub to support multidimensional aspects of wellness among all students at Western through educational programming, space and resources.